I'm thinking about suicide. With what is going on with my life, it seems to be the only choice I have. How can I stop? – Jake*

 If you have been thinking about suicide, get help right away.

 If you need help finding someone to talk to right now, or if you are thinking about suicide, call a suicide crisis line (such as 1-800-SUICIDE) or a local suicide helpline.
-These toll-free lines are staffed by trained professionals who can help you without ever knowing your name or seeing your face.
+These toll-free lines are staffed by people who are trained to help you without ever knowing your name or seeing your face.
 The calls are confidential.
 If you feel you're in immediate danger of hurting yourself, you can also go to the emergency department at your local hospital.